elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ADD FIGURE (with the process described above)

+### 4.5.3  Create a Basic Quarto Document

 Let's set up our environment and start creating a basic Quarto document.

-## Creating a Basic Quarto Document

-To begin working with your .qmd file, navigate to the menu bar and choose **File > New File > Quarto Document...** This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.
+To begin working with your .qmd file, navigate to the menu bar and choose **File > New File > Quarto Document...**.
+This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.

-## 1. The header yaml (Metadata)
+#### 1. The header yaml (Metadata)
 YAML metadata, or the header, is crucial to Quarto documents.
 This metadata is your document's backstage pass and influences many rendering phases.
 It contains crucial information that can shape your document's code, content, and presentation, placed at the beginning and carefully evaluated by Pandoc, Quarto, and knitr.

 Quarto default YAML header includes the following metadata surrounded by three dashes ---: